Cosmos DB: Analytical Store

-Reception

-Gartner Research positions Microsoft as the leader in the Magic Quadrant Operational Database Management Systems in 2016 and calls out the unique capabilities of Cosmos DB in their write-up.

 Real-world use cases

 Microsoft utilizes Cosmos DB in many of its own apps, including Microsoft Office, Skype, Active Directory, Xbox, and MSN.

 In building a more globally-resilient application / system, Cosmos DB combines with other Azure services, such as Azure App Services and Azure Traffic Manager.

 Cosmos DB Profiler

 The Cosmos DB Profiler cloud cost optimization tool detects inefficient data queries in the interactions between an application and its Cosmos DB database.
 The profiler alerts users to wasted performance and excessive cloud expenditures.
 It also recommends how to resolve them by isolating and analyzing the code and directing its users to the exact location.